SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

 Share endpoint and user details to partner
 Details that need to be shared are - Endpoint URL and Partner User Credentials.

-You will find the endpoint URL of the inbound channel and user credentials in the partner profile summary page of Coscto.
+You will find the endpoint URL of the inbound channel and user credentials in the partner profile summary page of Costco.

 In our example, the endpoint URL is https://b2btenant.webmethodscloud.com/b2b/routes/channel/ebf06578-f698-4675-aeaa-1b6d8742bbf4 and partner user is sam.